Come, Stay Awhile, and Serve FAQ

 We are a place of hospitality and there are many visitors coming and going.
 People of all faiths and no faith are welcome.
 There is much diversity at Koinonia.
 If you cannot coexist with such diversity and the community’s values, you may have a hard time here.

-3. Do you evangelize?
+3. Do you proselytize?

-The community’s focus is living our values and the commitments we have made to God, to each other, and to God’s people.
+The community’s focus is living our values and our commitments to God, to each other, and to God’s people.
 As St. Francis of Assisi famously said, “Preach the Gospel at all times.
 Use words if necessary.”
 We work to be a demonstration plot for the kingdom of God.
 We do not “put the pressure on” people to become Christian, or become “our” kind of Christian, or any certain kind of Christian.
 Hopefully, we “preach” through the demonstration plot.
-Open, respectful dialogue is good, but we request that participants refrain from “I am right and you are wrong” type of evangelizing and proselytizing.
+Open, respectful dialogue is good, but we request that participants refrain from the “I am right and you are wrong” type of evangelizing and proselytizing.

 4. Are participants expected to attend chapel and other religious services at Koinonia?